 - A specific number of Professional Chairs for the Classical Languages are to be created by the University Grants Commission (UGC), starting at least in the Central Universities.

-Different Classical languages of India
+Different Classical Languages of India

 India has six languages with the designation of “Classical Languages,” including: